qcscine/molassembler/README.md

 - High-temperature approximation is invoked by default to avoid considering inverting nitrogen centers as stereocenters, but this is optional.
-Even in the high-temperature approximation, nitrogen centers whose substituents form a strained cycle and hence do not invert quickly are considered a stereocenter.
+Even in the high-temperature approximation, nitrogen centers whose substituents form a strained cycle and hence do not invert rapidly are considered a stereocenter.
 - All stereocenter permutations are generated with relative statistical occurrence weights.
 Linking of ligands (denticity) is properly considered.
+  Several classes of haptic ligands are supported.
 - Editing of molecules preservers chiral information by default, and is highly configurable.
 - Ranking algorithms are nearly fully IUPAC Blue Book 2013 compliant, extended